-Tierra Nueva (New Earth) is an international Christian ministry based in Burlington, Washington, that seeks to share the good news of God’s freedom in Jesus Christ with people on the margins, especially those affected by addiction, incarceration and immigration.
+Tierra Nueva (New Earth) is an international Christian ministry based in Burlington, Washington, that seeks to share the good news of God's total liberation, healing and transformation in Jesus Christ with people on the margins, especially those affected by addiction, incarceration and immigration.

 We are dedicated to proclaiming the Good News of God's Kingdom (on earth as it is in heaven) with the oppressed for our mutual liberation, holistic healing, empowerment, and total salvation.
-We do this through pastoral advocacy, chaplaincy and re-entry support, evangelism and discipleship.
+We do this through pastoral advocacy, chaplaincy and re-entry support, evangelism, discipleship and healing prayer..
 We are committed to training up ministry workers in holistic liberation because the harvest is plentiful and the workers are few.

 Tierra Nueva began in 1982 as God brought Bob and Gracie Ekblad to work and learn alongside impoverished farmers in Minas de Oro, Honduras.
 They felt called to directly address the poverty and class divisions underlying the regional wars in Central America.
 Bob and Gracie learned and taught sustainable farming, nutrition, and preventative health.
 As they read the Scriptures alongside their Honduran neighbors—many of whom were excluded from the local churches—they began to discover Good News for themselves.